FedDAG: Federated DAG Structure Learning: Experimental Results

 \subsection{Synthetic data}

-The synthetic data we consider here is generated from Gaussian ANM (Model (\ref{ANM})).
-The score function used in all experiments can be seen in Appendix~\ref{app:score_fun}.
-Two random graph models named Erd{\H{o}}s-R{\'e}nyi (ER) and Scale-Free (SF) are adopted to generate causal graph $\mathcal{G}$.
+The synthetic data we consider here is generated from Gaussian ANMs (Model~(\ref{ANM})).
+Two random graph models named Erd{\H{o}}s-R{\'e}nyi (ER) and Scale-Free (SF) (detailed definitions are shown in Appendix~\ref{app:graph_type}.) are adopted to generate the graph structure $\mathcal{G}$.
 And then, for each node $V_i$ corresponding to $X_i$ in $\mathcal{G}$, we sample a function from the given function sets to simulate $f_i$.
 Finally, data are generated according to a specific sampling method.
-In the following experiments, we take $10$ clients and each with $600$ observations throughout this paper.
-According to Assumption~\ref{ass:sameDAG}, data across all clients share the same causal graph for both IID and Non-IID settings.
+In the following experiments, we take $10$ clients and each with $600$ observations (unless otherwise specified in some ablation studies.) throughout this paper.
+According to Assumption~\ref{ass:sameDAG}, data across all clients share the same DAG structure for both homogeneous and heterogeneous data settings.
+Due to the space limit, more ablation experiments, such as \textit{unevenly distributed observations}, \textit{varying clients}, \textit{dense graph}, \textit{different non-linear functions}, and \textit{different number of observations}, etc., are put in Appendix~\ref{app:sup_exp}.
+All detailed discussions on the experimental results are in Appendix~\ref{app:result_discussions}.